loosolab/UROPA/docs_rst/uropa-example.rst

 **Table 6.5:** Excerpt of AllHits table for two queries without prioritisation.

 The above set of queries will allow UROPA to annotate peaks for genes and transcripts.
-As priority is False (default), there is no query priorized.
+As priority is False (default), there is no query prioritized.
 As presented in the AllHits Table 5, there are valid annotations for peak 6 with both queries.
 The annotation for the feature gene would be presented in the FinalHits.
 For peak 10, there are only valid annotations for the second query, the annotation for the gene *RCC1* correspond to the best annotation and would be represented in the FinalHits.